dirkbrockmann/stopro/README.md

 2. the Ornstein-Uhlenbeck process
 3. the exponential Ornstein-Uhlenbeck processes.

-You can find documentation and examples in the Jupiter Notebook that comes with the package.
+You can find documentation and examples in the [Jupyter notebook documentation_and_examples.ipynb]() that comes with the package.

-### Download

-### Install
+## Download & Install

+git clone git@github.com:dirkbrockmann/processes.git
+pip install ./processes